 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOC).
 The use of trip blanks provides a way to determine whether contamination of a sample container occurred during shipment from the manufacturer, while the container was in storage, during shipment to a contract analytical laboratory, or during analysis of a sample at a contract analytical laboratory.
 Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
 If trip blanks are not provided by the contract analytical laboratory, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2020.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2021.

-Field blanks are collected to check for cross-contamination that may occur during sample collection.
+Field blanks are collected to check for crosscontamination that may occur during sample collection.
 A field blank consists of an aliquot of laboratory-grade water that is poured into a sample container in the field.
 For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
 Field blanks are analyzed for the same parameters as groundwater samples.
+A Field Reagent Blank (FRB) is collected when analyzing for Perfluorinated Alkyl Acids (PFAS).
+The FRB must use the same preservative as the samples.
+The FRB is handled the same way as a Field Blank.
 For other programs, the frequency of field blank collection is based on their specific DQOs.

-In 2020, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of chloroform (Table 9-1).
-This compound is commonly detected in blanks and does not pose significant problems with the reliability of the analytical results.
-Several other compounds were also detected, such as bromoform and styrene at low levels.
+In 2021, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of styrene (Table 9-1).
+This compound is likely due to minor laboratory contamination and does not pose significant problems with the reliability of the analytical results.
+Several other compounds were also detected, such as methylene chloride and naphthalene at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects" (see Section 9.4).
-The results from blank samples collected during 2020 did not indicate any significant impact on the quality of the results.
+No contamination was detected in the FRBs during 2021.
+The results from blank samples collected during 2021 did not indicate any significant impact on the quality of the results.